12 Best Soil Test Kit [Beginner Soil Analysis Guide]

 - Weak measuring spoon

-Bluelab Soil pH Pen is a quite handy soil tester.
+Apera AI209-T pH tester is a quite handy soil tester.
 You can now easily monitor and regulate your soil without having to go through unnecessary stress.

-Bluelab Soil pH Pen can be used to measure pH level or the temperature of Solutions, grow media and, of course, soils.
+Apera AI209-T pH Pen can be used to measure pH level or the temperature of solutions, grow media and, of course, soils.

-This pen is completely waterproof.
-It has a quite sturdy dibber that can be dipped into soils for the test.
+This pen is completely waterproof & dustproof.
+It has a quite sturdy dibber that can be dipped into soils for the test results.

-Other features include a backlit LCD, pH calibration indicator, low battery warning, and hold and auto-off functions.
+Other features that this kit provides is a backlit LCD, pH calibration indicator, low battery warning, and hold and auto-off functions.

 - Sturdy frame